Meet the Mill City Church team

 Wes was on staff at New Life Church in Colorado Springs for three years, where he served on the pastoral team and directed the New Life School of Worship, a training and discipleship program for worship pastors.
 Wes earned his degree in Worship Arts from Oral Roberts University in 2008.
 He and his wife Joanna have two daughters, Everly Ivy and Eloise Collins and a son, Anders Warner.
-Joanna has a degree in communications and is passionate about animal rescue, make-up design, and family.
+Joanna has a degree in communications and is passionate about strong coffee, justice, and soft t-shirts.

 Wes likes pancakes, road cycling, and Hans Zimmer; he dislikes knickknacks, sticky fingers, and turtlenecks.

-He is a master administrator and manages the church finances, database and so many of the other behind-the-scenes details.
-Justin graduated from the University of Colorado with a Bachelor’s in Media Management.
-He also has a M.A. in Practical Theology from King’s University.
+He is a master administrator and oversees several of the integral pieces and day-to-day functions involved with operating a church such as finances, human resources, and so many of the other behind-the-scenes details.
+Justin graduated from the University of Colorado with a Bachelor’s in Media Management (in case you were wondering he’s always been CSU Rams fan).
+He also has a M.A. in Practical Theology from Jack Hayford’s, The King’s Seminary.

-Justin likes media, Lucky Brand jeans, and Star Wars; he dislikes bad drivers, liver and onions, and perfume counters.
+Justin likes his Lucky Brand jeans, rainy/snowy days, and the world’s greatest cup of coffee; he dislikes bad drivers, liver and onions, and perfume counters.